flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## Windshear Protection

+!!! warning "Not available in the A32NX on Microsoft Flight Simulator"

 Windshear Protection is available during take off and approach phases when:

 - at takeoff 3s after lift off up to 1.300ft RA